cschpc/HELP-on-KNL/README.md

 ## Porting

 The pure-MPI version of the code was straightforward to compile by simple adapting the makefiles to use Intel compilers.
+The change was to change in the files wilson/Make_linux_mpi and libraries/Make_vanilla the lines CC = mpiicc
-The adapted makefiles are available in this branch.
+OPT = -O3 -xMIC-AVX512 -ip -fp-model fast=2

 There is an experimental (and apparantly unfinished) OpenMP version of the code, but that does not work (but segfaults) at least with the test cases we had.
 This is the case also with other compilers (GNU) and on other platforms (Cray XC40 with